 A visit to Hershey: America’s favorite chocolate mecca

 For those who have never been to Hershey, in contemporary terms, think of it as the Las Vegas of chocolate (without the gambling.)
 Hershey is an escape.
 It can be anything you want it to be.
-There is an amusement park with campground for families on a budget.
-There is an upscale resort and spa specializing in chocolate spa treatments.
-There are manicured gardens complete with a butterfly atrium.
-And there is a chocolate museum and attractions where you can learn all about the world of chocolate.
+In addition to Hershey’s Chocolate World, there is an amusement park with campground for families on a budget.
+There is an upscale resort and spa specializing in chocolate spa treatments and fine dining.
+There are manicured gardens complete with a butterfly atrium and cacao trees.
+There is an animal park (zoo).
+And there is a chocolate museum where you can learn all about Milton Hershey and his world of chocolate.

-This might be where chocolate snobs tune out.
+Chocolate snobs or connoisseurs may not be interested in the Hershey brand, as they may feel it is primarily just for kids.
 But I assure you–not only has the Hershey brand itself evolved to offering dark quality chocolate under its flagship brand.
 Hershey now owns Scharffen Berger, a well-renowned bean-to-bar company that spearheaded the American craft chocolate movement from its San Francisco beginnings in 1997.